Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 - Proactive customer service

-Multichannel refers to the ability of contact center agents to handle customer queries via a multitude of contact channels.
+Multichannel refers to the ability of support agents to handle customer queries via a multitude of contact channels.

-As well as handling inbound calls, multichannel contact centers include:
+As well as handling inbound calls, multichannel centers include:

 - Web chat